0 Comment

 Social-Visibility

-Social media sites provide a platform for people to communicate in an informal setting.
+Social media sites provide a platform for people to communicate informally.

 This can help to strengthen workplace relationships by providing co-workers and managers with a platform to interact with the employees in a more open and frank manner.